Understanding the Iraqi Business Visa Landscape

 Can I extend my Iraq business visa while in the country, or must I leave and reapply?

 Yes, extensions are possible through Iraqi immigration authorities, but the process requires advance planning.
-You must apply for extension at least 7-10 days before your current visa expires through the Residency Department in your location (Baghdad, Erbil, Basra, etc.).
+You must apply for extension at least 7-10 days before your current visa expires through the Residency Department in your location (Baghdad, Erbil, Basra, or other major cities).
 Required documents include your passport, current visa, hotel registration, letter from your Iraqi sponsor requesting extension, and extension fees (approximately USD 80-150 depending on extension period).
 Processing takes 3-7 days.
 Extensions are typically granted for legitimate ongoing business needs—delays in negotiations, extended project work, or consecutive business meetings.
-However, extensions aren't guaranteed and work best when your original invitation letter mentioned potential extension needs.
-Maximum extension periods are usually 30-60 days.
+Extensions can usually be granted for 30 days at a time.
 If you face repeated extension needs, consider applying for a multiple-entry visa on your next application for more flexibility.

 Your Business Entry Roadmap